JiahaoShen0510/JiahaoShen0510/README.md

 ## Education History: King's College London (Ongoing)
 Now enrolled as the Postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts).
-The study is expected to symbolize the culmination of my education journey.
+The study is expected to commemorate my critical transition to the career of big data field.

 In pursuit of CompTIA CySA+ & CompTIA PenTest+ certifications and will work as the research fellow at KCL Cybersecurity Centre (start on January 2022) as the degree plan.